 Every single new patient of mine asks me ” how often should I see a chiropractor? ” My answer is always, “it depends on your goals”.

-Did you wake up this morning, bend over to feed the dog only to have your back go out on you and now you can’t walk up stairs?
+Did you wake up this morning, bend over to feed the dog only to have your back go out on you and now you can’t walk upstairs?
 Is your concern only how do we fix today’s pain?
-Of course you want to feel better fast.
+Of course, you want to feel better fast.
 We all do and often feeling better is pretty simple if you get adjusted.
-After your first adjustment the hope is that you feel less pinching and more range of motion.
+After your first adjustment, the hope is that you feel less pinching and more range of motion.
 Often times the pain will still be there in some form.

 If your goal is to simply rid yourself of the pain that was brought on by this one incident, it won’t take long to heal.
-Often you will need to be adjusted 2-3 times per week for a couple weeks to begin feeling better.
-However, if you want to address your underlying concerns that have caused you to have a constant level of stiffness before your big injury or if you want chiropractic care to change your posture or your underlying mechanical dysfunction, we are talking about a much longer process.
+Often you will need to be adjusted 2-3 times per week for a couple of weeks to begin feeling better.
+However, if you want to address the underlying concerns that have caused you to have a constant level of stiffness before your big injury or if you want chiropractic care to change your posture or your underlying mechanical dysfunction, we are talking about a much longer process.
 That is a process that really does require 2-3 months of very regular adjustments but everyone responds differently.

 Once you are out of pain or have finished a series of consistent corrective adjustments, you would be smart to be adjusted regularly.
 What do I consider regular?
 I am adjusted by my own chiropractor every 2 weeks at the most.
-Some people prefer to stay weekly and we encourage that, but anything less than every 3 weeks and you begin to back track which is something that nobody wants.
+Some people prefer to stay weekly and we encourage that, but anything less than every 3 weeks and you begin to backtrack which is something that nobody wants.
 I go more regularly because very athletic and want to stay that way as I maintain my activity and age gracefully.
 Getting adjusted regularly keeps little concerns from becoming big concerns.
 For my patients, especially the ones who sit at desks all day, I recommend that they maintain their adjustment schedule every week or two.
 Your chiropractor will be able to tell you what is the right schedule for you.